Order of Saint Augustine: Legacy and impact

 The work of the Augustinians includes teaching, scientific study, parish and pastoral work and missions.
 Agostino Ciasca (d.
-1902), titular Archbishop of Larissa and cardinal, established a special faculty for Oriental languages at the Roman Seminary, published an Arabic translation of Tatian's "Diatessaron" and wrote "Bibliorum Fragmenta Copto-Sahidica".
+1902), titular Archbishop of Larissa and cardinal, established a special faculty for Semitic languages at the Roman Seminary, published an Arabic translation of Tatian's "Diatessaron" and wrote "Bibliorum Fragmenta Copto-Sahidica".
 The missionaries of the order have also given us valuable descriptive works on foreign countries and peoples.

 Teaching

 The history of education makes frequent mention of Augustinians who distinguished themselves particularly as professors of philosophy and theology at the great universities of Salamanca, Coimbra, Alcalá, Padua, Pisa, Naples, Oxford, Paris, Vienna, Prague, Würzburg, Erfurt, Heidelberg, and Wittenberg, amongst others.
 Others taught successfully in the schools of the order, which controlled a number of secondary schools, colleges, and other educational institutions.
 In 1685 the Bishop of Würzburg, Johann Gottfried II, confided to the care of the Augustinians the parish and the gymnasium of Munnerstadt in Lower Franconia (Bavaria), a charge that they still retain; connected with the monastery of St. Michael in that place is a monastic school, while the seminary directed by the Augustinians forms another convent, that of St. Joseph.
 The order possesses altogether fifteen colleges, academies and seminaries in Italy, Spain and America.
 The chief institutions of this kind in Spain are that at Valladolid and that in the Escorial.